n8falke/signal_db_to_text/README.md

 With i.e. `--skip "Name|Other|Signal"` you can exclude all full names matching the expression case sensitive.
 Use quotes with `|` or ` `.
-Matches are marked with `-`.
+Matches are marked with `-` in message overview.

 With i.e. `--only Familyname` you can limit the exports to only matches.
-Matches are marked with '*'.
+Matches are marked with `*` in message overview.

 Combine `--skip` to exclude from `--only` matches.

 ## Output formats and limit file size

-Supported formats are:
+Supported `--format`s are:
 - html (default)
 - md i.e. for Nextcloud (gets slow on longer conversations and no images in app)
 - csv `;`-separated utf-8 file (use `--bom` on Windows) attachments only as link